Newfoundland Travel Cost Guide: What to Expect in 2026

 Flight Costs to Newfoundland

-Flights to Newfoundland are highly seasonal and can fluctuate significantly depending on departure city and time of year.
+Flights to Newfoundland are highly seasonal, and pricing can shift quickly depending on where you are flying from and when you travel.

 Typical round-trip prices:

-For travellers bringing a vehicle or planning a longer road trip, ferries are an important part of the overall travel cost.
+For travellers bringing their own vehicle or building a longer Atlantic Canada road trip, the ferry can be an important part of the overall budget.

-The main ferry route connects North Sydney, Nova Scotia to Port aux Basques in Newfoundland, with an additional seasonal route to Argentia.
+The main ferry route connects North Sydney, Nova Scotia, to Port aux Basques, with an additional seasonal route to Argentia.

-Prices vary depending on season, demand, and whether you choose overnight crossings with a cabin.
+Prices vary depending on season, demand, and whether you choose an overnight crossing with a cabin.

 Main Ferry Routes